Publisher: Jovis Verlag, 2021

 ISBN: 978-3-944874-02-9

-All of her photographs—taken with an analog camera and using only natural light—are shaped by the interplay of spatial experience.
-Dark bay windows, bare walls, views of objects, or traces of human intervention take on a life of their own through von Rauch’s perspective, while at the same time leaving ample room for interpretation.
+All photographs—taken with an analogue camera and using only natural light—are shaped by an exploration of spatial conditions.
+Dark bay windows, bare walls, views of objects, and traces of human intervention gain an autonomous presence through von Rauch’s gaze, while still leaving ample room for interpretation.

 NEUES MUSEUM